 User Authentication Introduction#

-The Gluu Server is very flexible in handling authentication.
-By default, the Gluu Server uses username and password authentication.
-Using the Gluu Server's interception script infrastructure, you can define multiple authentication methods and custom business logic for complex multi-step authentication workflows.
-You can have multiple authentication mechanisms active at the same time--Web or mobile clients can request a certain authentication type by using standard OpenID Connect request parameters.
+The Gluu Server is very flexible in handling user authentication.
+By default, LDAP is used for username / password authentication ("basic").
+However, you can change the default mechanism to a stronger form of authentication, like One-Time Passwords (OTP) or U2F.
+You can also support multiple mechanisms at the same time, enabling Web and mobile clients to request a certain authentication type by using standard OpenID Connect request parameters.

 The Gluu Server ships with interception scripts for a number of authentication mechanisms, including: